matewhoy/JavaScript-Basic/README.md

 # JavaScript_Basic
-This is an ecercises using JavaScript
+This is an exercises using JavaScript